 Ben Laurence is Assistant Professor in the Department of Philosophy and the College (beginning Autumn 2011).
-He received his Ph.D. from the University of Pittsburgh in 2008, and his B.A. from Reed College in 1998.
-His areas of specialization are in political philosophy and ethics, including the history of moral and political philosophy, but he also has strong interests in the philosophy of action and human rights.
+He received his Ph.D. from the University of PIttsburgh in 2008, and his B.A. from Reed College in 1998.
+His areas of specialization include political philosophy and the history of moral and political philosophy.
+He has strong interests in the philosophy of race, the philosophy of action, and human rights.

 Ben Laurence discusses collective action on "Elucidations", the Dept. of Philosophy podcast series - click here